richelbilderbeek/bevy_tdd_book/docs/chapters/add_player_sprite_with_texture.md

 This will be discussed in both the `create_app` and the `main` function paragraph.

-## 2.5.2.
-Third test: our player has a default scale
+## 2.5.2. :red_circle: Third test: our player has a default scale

 In [the 'Add a player sprite' chapter](add_player_sprite.md) the size of the player's sprite was set to its